-Employees who are placed on an on-call roster shall be provided with effective communication equipment and commuter transport whilst on-call.
+- (a) Employees who are placed on an on-call roster shall be provided with effective communication equipment and commuter transport whilst on-call. - (b) In the case of employees who are only expected to perform Remote Work within the meaning of clause 3.5.3, the obligation to provide commuter transport whilst on-call is not applicable.